Szybet/Yatchy/3D/cases/JLC3D.md

 - Pretty stiff
 - A bit transparent when wall is thin
 - but cool anyway
+- The front case broke for me after a while of using, so less strong than FDM

 **FDM Transparent TPU:**
 - The quality is good, but it's FDM soooo don't go with transparent, go with black or something